TomD0wning/DataStructuresAndAlgorithms/Searching.md

 ## Hashing and hash tables

 A hash table is a collection of items which are stored in such a way as to make it easy to find them later.
-Each position of the hash table, often called a **slot**, can hold an item and is named by an integer value startning at 0.
+Each position of the hash table, often called a **slot**, can hold an item and is named by an integer value starting at 0.
 Initially the hash table contains no items so every slot is empty.

 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | null | null | null | null | null | null | null | null | null | null | null

 The mapping between an item and the slot, where that item belongs in the has table is called a **hash function**.
 The has function will take any item in the collection and return an integer in the range of slot names, between _0_ & _m-1_.
-One method of determing the hash value is called the **remainder method**, which works by taking an item and dividing by the table size, returning the remainder as the hash value _(h(item) = item%11)_ (modulo arithmetic).
+One method of determining the hash value is called the **remainder method**, which works by taking an item and dividing by the table size, returning the remainder as the hash value _(h(item) = item%11)_ (modulo arithmetic).

 Taking a sample list of 56,26,93,17,77,31 and applying the remainder method, the hash values would be